Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 1

 Step 2: Calculate the sample mean.
-To find the sample mean, sum all the values in the data set and divide by the total number of observations (n = 18).
-Use the formula: , where ∑x is the sum of all data points and n is the sample size.
+To do this, sum all the SAT scores and divide by the total number of scores (n = 12).
+Use the formula: , where is the sum of all scores and is the sample size.

-Step 3: Add all the values in the data set.
-Perform the summation: .
+Step 3: Assume the population is normally distributed, which is a key condition for constructing a confidence interval.

-Step 4: Divide the sum obtained in Step 3 by the sample size (n = 18).
-Use the formula: .
+Step 4: To construct the confidence interval, calculate the sample standard deviation using the formula: , where is the sample mean and is the sample size.

 Verified video answer for a similar problem: